Jane Rowlandson

-Jane Rowlandson (1953 – 2018) was a British historian who specialised in the economic and social history of Egypt during the Greek and Roman periods.
+Jane Rowlandson (1953 – 2018) was a British ancient historian who specialised in the economic and social history of Egypt during the Greek and Roman periods.
 She was a lecturer in Ancient History at King's College, London for 16 years, retiring in 2005.
 In 1996 she published the influential book Landowners and Tenants in Roman Egypt.
-She died in 2018.

-Career
+Academic career

-In 1972, Rowlandson began studying Literae Humaniores at St. Hilda's College, Oxford.
-She began her doctoral research there, supervised by Alan Bowman, and gained her D.Phil. in 1983 after moving to The Queen's College, Oxford as a Research Fellow.
+Rowlandson was educated in the Girls' Division of Bolton School, an independent school in Bolton, Lancashire.
+In 1972, she began studying Literae Humaniores at St Hilda's College, Oxford.
+She began her doctoral research there, supervised by Alan Bowman, and gained her Doctor of Philosophy (DPhil) degree in 1983 after moving to The Queen's College, Oxford as a Research Fellow.
+Her doctoral thesis was titled "Landholding in the Oxyrhynchite nome, 30 B.C.-c.
+300 A.D.".

 From 1982 to 1984 she was Sir James Knott Research Fellow at Newcastle University.
 She held teaching posts at University College London and Birkbeck, University of London before moving to King's College London as lecturer in Ancient History in 1989.
 She taught at King's for 13 years, being promoted to Reader in 2003.
 Rowlandson suffered from rheumatoid arthritis, and she retired in 2005 because of ill health.